-Bare trees, fallen snow, and cold temperatures don't usually make you think of house hunting, but maybe it should.
-While spring and summer remain the busiest, most popular times to buy a home, there are several benefits to buying a house in winter here in Minnesota.
+Bare trees, fallen snow, and cold temperatures don't usually make people think of house hunting, but maybe they should!
+While spring and summer remain the most popular times to buy a home, there are several benefits to searching for and buying a house in winter here in Minnesota.

-If you’ve grown frustrated over being in price wars with several other buyers, or felt like you just can’t get out to see a home fast enough before it’s sold—you’re not alone.
-Looking for a home during the winter months (November – February) can help alleviate these headaches caused by high demand.
-Having fewer buyers competing for homes can help your odds of finding (and eventually purchasing!) your perfect home.
+Have you been on the losing end of a price war with several other buyers?
+Feel like you can’t get out to see a home fast enough before it’s sold?
+Looking for a home during the winter months can help alleviate the headaches caused by high demand.
+There are fewer homebuyers in the winter for several reasons:

-- Focused on holidays – While this might not be the case after January, many families are too focused on holidays in November and December to house hunt.
-Instead, they wait until spring to start the search.
+- Focused on holidays: Many families are too focused on holidays in November and December to house hunt.
+And after the holidays, they are busy recovering from the seasonal hustle and bustle.
+Instead, a majority of people wait until spring to start their search.

-Historically, once the first snow falls, house prices typically decrease.
+Though the winter housing market gets a little busier each year, it's still very much a buyer's market.
+Historically, once the snow starts falling, housing prices typically decrease.
 This is due to the anticipation of a “quieter” market during the winter.
-So, unlike the people who are buying their house in spring or summer and paying over the asking price to beat out the competition, you are more likely to pay the actual asking price (or below!).
+So, unlike the people who are buying their house in spring or summer and paying over the asking price to beat out the competition, you are more likely to pay the actual asking price or even below it.

 Considerations When House Hunting in the Winter

-So, what are you waiting for?
+What are you waiting for?
 The odds are in your favor!
-Lace up those winter boots and let your hunt for your perfect home begin!
+Lace up those winter boots and let the hunt for your perfect home begin.